Quarantining failing tests

 To quarantine a failing test

-You need plan administrator permission to quarantine a test.
+You need plan administrator or build permission to quarantine a test.

-- Choose Dashboard > All Plans > #buildresult to go to the build result where the test is failing.
+- Select Builds > All build plans > #buildresult to go to the build result where the test is failing.

-- Click Quarantine for the failing test (in the 'Build Result Summary' screen).
+- Select Quarantine for the failing test (in the Summary section of the build).

 To restore a quarantined test to a build